cwsdigital/tailwind-utopia/README.md

 ]
 ```

-You can reference other parts of your theme config if deisred (e.g. for using entries from your screens config).
+You can reference other parts of your theme config if desired (e.g. for using entries from your screens config).
 An example customisation could look as follows:
 ```
 {
   extend: {